jsw-aip-db/drupal-project/README.md

 [![CI](https://github.com/phma4jsw/drupal-project/actions/workflows/ci.yml/badge.svg?branch=10.x)](https://github.com/phma4jsw/drupal-project/actions/workflows/ci.yml)

 This project template provides a starter kit for managing your site dependencies with [Composer](https://getcomposer.org/).
 Additionally dev container configuration has been added so Drupal can be run with DDev and Docker in a remote or dev container environment.
-Also, drush has been included.
+Also, drush has been updated to the latest version.

 ## Usage (with Docker and dev containers)